-This is very similar to the way OnlyFans started changing the way creators monetized their exclusive content.
 The opportunity I see here on Quora is that Quora Spaces can capitalize on the broader site’s traffic.
 With a tool like OnlyFans, the creator is responsible for bringing the traffic/customers to their OnlyFans page and converting them into customers there.
 On Quora, creators can answer questions on the site that introduce readers to their Quora Space.

 The flywheel from “free reader” to “paying subscriber” is much faster.